linkedin/transport/docs/using-transport-udfs.md

 Thank you for using Transport UDFs.
 See also [documentation index](/README.md#documentation)

 This guide describes the procedure for using Transport UDFs in various supported platforms.
+For information about the project in general please refer to the [documentation index](/README.md#documentation)

 If the UDF library uses the Transport Plugin, UDF artifacts will be automatically generated for each platform.
 These artifacts are distinguished by maven/ivy classifiers in addition to the original UDF artifact coordinates.
 Follow the below sections on how to identify the correct artifact/class for your platform and consequently how to use it in the platform.

 - [Identifying platform-specific UDF artifacts](#identifying-platform-specific-udf-artifacts)
     - [Platform-specific artifact file](#platform-specific-artifact-file)